git-multimail/git-multimail/git-multimail/README.rst

 Please note: although, as a convenience, git-multimail may be distributed along with the main Git project, development of git-multimail takes place in its own, separate project.
-See section "Getting involved" below for more information.
+Please, read `<CONTRIBUTING.rst>`__ for more information.

 By default, for each push received by the repository, git-multimail: